mlunadevops/bgp-networking-portfolio/case07-load-balancing-in-BGP/README.md

 ## 1. Introduction and Theoretical Framework

+This laboratory guide outlines the configuration and verification procedures for establishing an eBGP Multihop session between two independent Autonomous Systems (AS 100 and AS 200).

+By utilizing loopback interfaces and static routes across two parallel physical links, this lab demonstrates how to achieve Equal-Cost Multi-Path (ECMP) load balancing for control and data traffic in BGP.

 **ECMP (Equal-Cost Multi-Path):** is a routing technique that allows you to distribute network traffic across multiple simultaneous paths toward the same destination, provided that all of them have the exact same cost or metric.

 **Main Benefits:**